jschuemann/nBio_docs/Processes/Chemistry.rst

  bv:Sc/SBSGValue/Scavenger/HasProducts = 2 "False" "False"

 The previous example will scavenge all the solvated electrons and Hydroxyl molecules using a scavenging capacity of :math:`5 \times 10^{8} s^{-1}` for the solvated electrons and :math:`2.7 \times 10^{7} s^{-1}` for the hydroxyl.
 Currently SBS chemistry simulations does not allow for any background production of chemical species.
-It'll be worked for in a future release of TOPAS-nBio.
+This will be added in a future release of TOPAS-nBio.

 Independent Reaction Times
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The independent reaction times approximation is implemented in TOPAS-nBio.
-The chemistry parameters
+The second option for chemistry is the independent reaction times approximation implemented in TOPAS-nBio.
-consisting on number of reactions, reaction types and reaction rates are those published in the
+The chemistry parameters consisting of the number of reactions, reaction types and reaction rates were taken from [Plante2017]_.
-reference [Plante2017]_.
 The accuracy of the TOPAS-nBio implementation has been reported in [Schuemann2019]_.
 For the TOPAS-nBio IRT simulations, the user can extend the number of molecules allowed in the simulation using the new
 ``Mo`` parameters implemented as follows::